-Thai Girlfriend, Fake University Student
+Thai Girlfriend, Real Job, Fake University Student

 This case study is one of a Thai girlfriend with a "bad girl result", even though it actually falls into the "missing person" class of cases.
 It has many elements all in one case:

 The case started as a missing person case, not discreet at all.
-It initially appeared that Noy may have had an accident, based on the limited amount of information William initially gave us (he was very cautious and private).
+It initially appeared that Noy might possibly have had an accident, based on the limited amount of information William initially gave us (he was very cautious and private).
 However, the case was challenging in that William's information on Noy was short on specific location information.
 The more we asked, we got just more drama back, no useful details.
 William made clear that she was not a bar girl but was a respectable lady, and seemed embarrassed to be using a private investigator.